 Be sensitive and respectful

-Follow these simple guidelines for how to treat and interact with people of diverse abilities.
+Follow these simple guidelines for how to treat and interact with Individuals with intellectual and developmental disabilities (I/DD).
 From proper terminology to etiquette, you’ll find useful tips — and that being inclusive is really quite easy.
 Learn more

 The Jewish Federations of North America (JFNA) set the following priorities to advocate on behalf of people with disabilities.
 Working collectively with communities across North America, JFNA helps advance policy to promote inclusion and empower individuals with diverse abilities.